(last updated 9/28/2013)

 If a show listing is unconfirmed by us and the source is another tour archive website, click on the underlined city and venue and it will take you to the respective tour archive.
 Once the show is independently confirmed by Humble Pie Tour Archives we will remove the link.
 Several shows were gathered from the tour date list from the old Humble-Pie.org.uk website.
 A list of those dates that are included in the Humble Pie Tour Archive can be found at the link below:

-assemble the most accurate, comprehensive tour archive for Humble Pie from the
+goal is to assemble the most accurate, comprehensive tour archive for Humble

-beginning in 1969 to March 1975.
-Ultimately we hope to confirm all dates with
+Pie from the beginning in 1969 to March 1975.
+Ultimately we hope to confirm all

-newspaper ads, performance reviews, ticket stubs and posters.
-If you have any
+dates with newspaper ads, performance reviews, ticket stubs and posters.
+If you

-information on any Humble Pie concert during this time period please let us
+have any information on any Humble Pie concert during this time period please

 newspaper ad, performance review, ticket stub or poster.
 If any of the